New York wine: Wine grapes

 The Vitis vinifera varieties account for less than 10% of the wine produced in New York.
 Important American hybrid grapes grown in New York include Catawba, Delaware, Niagara, Elvira, Ives and Isabella.
 French hybrid grapes grown in New York include Aurore, Baco noir, De Chaunac, Seyval blanc, Cayuga, Vidal and Vignoles.
 Vignoles is particularly used in late harvest wines and ice wines.
 Of the Vitis vinifera varieties, Riesling is noted for the most consistent and best quality wines, while wine made from Chardonnay grown in the Finger Lakes AVA is noted to take on characteristics of leaner styled Burgundy white wine.

 Growing regions

-The state's principal winemaking regions are the Finger Lakes and Long Island.
-The Finger Lakes wine region developed in the 19th century; the first commercial vineyard and winery on Long Island was established in 1973.
+Over the last 20 years, the quality of New York wines has evolved immensely particularly in the two leading wine regions of Finger Lakes and Long Island.
+Viticulture in the Finger Lakes region began in 1829, while Long Island's first commercial vineyard and winery was established in 1973.

-New York has a total of eleven designated American Viticultural Areas: Champlain Valley AVA, Long Island AVA, North Fork of Long Island AVA, The Hamptons, Long Island AVA; Hudson River Region AVA; Finger Lakes AVA, Seneca Lake AVA, Cayuga Lake AVA; Niagara Escarpment AVA, Upper Hudson AVA and Lake Erie AVA.
+Since 2016, New York has been resident of eleven designated American Viticultural Areas (AVA).
+They are Champlain Valley, Long Island, North Fork of Long Island, The Hamptons, Long Island; Hudson River Region; Finger Lakes, Seneca Lake, Cayuga Lake, Niagara Escarpment, Upper Hudson and the northern portion of the multi-state Lake Erie AVA.